-Have you come across some form of this argument?
-This common objection against faith in God seeks to argue that many people only believe because they want to believe.
+This common objection against faith in God seeks to argue that many people only believe because they want to believe in God.
 That is, they do not believe on grounds of good reason.
-Belief in God, the argument goes, typically occurs as a result of experiencing pain, or worry, or heartache – something negative – to which the person responds by choosing to believe in God to make things better.
+Belief in God, the argument goes, typically comes about as a result of experiencing pain, or worry, or heartache – something negative – to which the person responds by choosing to believe in God to make things better.

-I was at a recent talk in Oxford listening to A. C. Grayling, the celebrated philosopher and one of the so-called New Atheists, whose recent book The God Argument seeks to counter faith in religion was an optimistic view of humanism.
+Recently I found myself at a talk listening to A. C. Grayling, the celebrated philosopher and one of the so-called New Atheists whose recent book The God Argument seeks to counter faith in religion with an optimistic view of humanism.

-One of the more heavily pushed arguments from Grayling that evening was this one of ‘wish fulfilment’.
-Grayling actually likened the argument for the existence of God as akin to an argument for fairies at the end of the garden (a topic Sarah Abbey deals with well here).
+One of the arguments more heavily pushed by Grayling in that talk was this one of ‘wish fulfilment’.
+In fact, at a few points Grayling actually likened the argument for the existence of God as akin to an argument for the existence of fairies at the end of the garden.

 What Does This Argument Really Prove?